hkalager/knockoff_index/README.md

 The scripts in this repository aim to generate a positive alpha by proposing an active portfolio strategy.
 For more information regarding what you can expect from the codes and the performance, consider reading the Wiki tab.

 # Warning:
+* This strategy has a beta greater than 1 in all cases.
 * All codes and analyses are subject to error.
 * All investments are subject to risk.
 * Past performance may not reflective of future gain/losses.